 Become a “Knowledgeable Expert”

-Although most superintendents are some of the most experienced and knowledgeable people on the jobsite they don’t know everything.
-“Knowing who knows” is a greater asset than portending to “Know It All” A great superintendent becomes an expert on the specific job at hand.
-Learning as much as possible not only about the structure, but also the client and design team’s vision in order to assure alignment between project documents and clients desires.
+Although most superintendents are some of the most experienced and knowledgeable people on the jobsite they may not know everything.
+“Knowing who knows” is a greater asset than pretending to “Know It All” A great superintendent becomes an expert on the specific job at hand.
+Learning as much as possible not only about the structure, but also the client and design team’s vision is critical in order to assure alignment between project documents and clients desires.

 Superintendents must have the ability to vary their focus on myriad of project details while also keeping in mind the “big picture”.
-This is balancing act which requires attentiveness, managing priorities, and experience.
+This is a balancing act which requires attentiveness, the ability to manage priorities, and experience.

 A truly engaged superintendent seeks out opportunities in a project that improve the final product.
 They reach out to subcontractors and team members for valuable input.
 In that journey, he or she gains a better understanding of the project, what is of value to all project participants and how to improve the construction experience for all involved.

 The superintendent is very often both “the first and last line of risk management.”
 They must be able to identify, mitigate, or manage any issues that could put the project at risk in the immediate or warrantable future.
 They must assure that each facet of the project has been completed properly and every team member is working safely and efficiently